-[Comment: The semantics is undefined if the function call is part of an algebraic loop.
+[Comment: The semantics are undefined if the function call is part of an algebraic loop.

-This exceptional case allows, e.g. calling impure external functions at events in when-equations or when-statements during hardware-in-the-loop simulation, to obtain input from the external hardware component, and/or provide output to be communicated to such a component.
+This exceptional case allows, e.g. calling impure external functions at events in when-equations or whenstatements during hardware-in-the-loop simulation, to obtain input from the external hardware component, and/or provide output to be communicated to such a component.